Armenia–Serbia relations: History

 Saint Sava, a member of the medieval Nemanjić dynasty and founder of the Serbian Orthodox Church, visited a number of Armenian monasteries in the early 13th century.
-There, he met with Armenian clergy and asked them to pray for certain Serbs whom he mentioned by name.
+There he met with Armenian clergy and asked them to pray for certain Serbs whom he mentioned by name.
 Serbian writer Miloš Crnjanski wrote that Sava was impressed with the mastery of local builders and invited them to build churches in Serbia.

 One of the earliest traces of Armenians in Serbia can be found at a monastery in the village of Vitovnica, near Petrovac.
-The monastery contains a marble slab with a bilingual inscription carved in both Church Slavonic and Armenian; the inscription dates back to 1218 C.E.
+The monastery contains a marble slab with a bilingual inscription carved in both Church Slavonic and Armenian; the inscription dates back to 1218.
 It was written by an Armenian—Ladon, Son of Babug—who built a church that was probably located in the nearby village of Ranovac.
 According to legend, Armenian warriors in the service of the Ottoman Empire constructed the Jermenčić monastery (lit.
-"Little Armenian" monastery) near Sokobanja shortly after the Battle of Kosovo in June 1389.
+"Little Armenian" monastery) near Sokobanja shortly after the Battle of Kosovo in 1389.
 It is said that they defected to the Serbs after discovering that they would be fighting their fellow Christians, fought against the Ottomans, retreated to the mountains around Sokobanja after the Serb defeat and built their monastery there.
 The monastery was razed several times by the Ottomans.
 Saint Gregory the Illuminator, the first official head of the Armenian Apostolic Church, was depicted in churches of medieval Serbia, and he is still venerated by the Serbian Orthodox Church.

 The earliest works of 19th-century Serbian language reformer Vuk Stefanović Karadžić were published in Vienna by a printing house of Armenian Mechitarists.
 The Mechitarists also published the works of other Serb authors.
 In total, they printed 37 books and brochures, including The Mountain Wreath by Montenegrin Prince-Bishop Petar II Petrović-Njegoš.
 A khachkar (Armenian cross-stone), 3 m high and made of volcanic rock, stands at the entrance of the Church of the Archangel Gabriel in the Belgrade municipality of Zemun.
 The monument was erected in 1993, and it commemorates the Serbian pilots who perished in a plane crash in 1988 while transporting humanitarian aid to Armenia after the country was struck by a catastrophic earthquake.